Asynchronous Function Calls

 }

 The program uses the functionality of the random and time library.
 Both libraries are part of C++11.
-The two vectors v and w are created and filled with a random number in lines 27 - 43.
-Each of the vectors gets (line 40 - 43) a hundred million elements. dist(engine) in lines 41 and 42 generated the random numbers, which are uniformly distributed in the range from 0 to 100.
-The current calculation of the scalar product takes place in the function getDotProduct (lines 12 - 20). std::async uses internally the standard template library algorithm std::inner_product.
+The vectors v and w are created and filled with a random number in lines 27 – 43.
+Each vector gets (lines 40 – 43) a hundred million elements. dist(engine) in lines 41 and 42 generated random numbers uniformly distributed from 0 to 100.
+The current calculation of the scalar product takes place in the function getDotProduct (lines 12 – 20). std::async uses the standard template library algorithm std::inner_product internally.
 The return statement sums up the results of the futures.

 It takes about 0.4 seconds to calculate the result on my PC.